Seentics Documentation

 Triggers: The "When"

 Triggers are the events that initiate a workflow.
 They are the "when" something should happen.
-A workflow can have multiple triggers; it will start if any one of them occurs.

 Conditions: The "If"